 “What is the significance of those men?”
 I asked George.
-“Do you think them enemy agents or common rabble rousers?”
-Newspapers and politicians both were known to employ men like that to enflame crowds and stir up trouble just to make a profit off of it or use it to make a political point.
+“Do you think them enemy agents, or common rabble rousers?”
+Newspapers and politicians both were known to employ men like that to enflame crowds and stir up trouble just to profit off of it or use the unrest to make a political point.

 I saw what he meant.
 I’d been stealing glances at our surroundings through the gaps between the men.
-More people were streaming toward the fracas, and they were stealing glances at me too.
+More and more people streamed toward the fracas, and they were stealing glances at me too.
 The street was becoming clogged with humanity, and though they couldn’t yet know what was taking place ahead of them, they saw me, in my finery, surrounded by a large guard, and wondered.

 I could see it in their expressions.
 Did I have something to do with what was happening?
 Did it even matter if I did?
 A lady like myself made an even better target than a carriage.
 I must have money on me.
 Maybe even jewels.

-The narrow lane between buildings we were aiming for looked blessedly free of people.
+The narrow lane between buildings that we aimed for looked blessedly free of people.
 Perhaps if we weren’t in such a hurry or so distracted, that absence of people would have struck one of us as strange.
-Especially when a steady stream of humanity seemed to pour from every other door and alleyway in our vicinity.
+Especially when a steady flow of neighborhood residents seemed to pour from every other door and alleyway in our vicinity.

-Two men stepped apart near the middle of the group to reveal a man of average height and startling beauty.
+Two men stepped apart near the middle of the group, revealing a man of average height and startling beauty.
 Not even McNaught compared.
 Though the lane was narrow and dark, it looked as though the sun had broken through to shine down upon him.
 He was dressed in the height of fashion, with a fitted, short-fronted tailcoat buttoned over a white linen shirt.
 His cravat, also white, was tied in a way that even our paragon, Beau Brummel, would have been impressed by.
 It was pinned in place by the largest emerald I had ever seen.
 The tight-fitting pantaloons he wore were off white, tucked into gleaming hessian boots.
-While the current trend for men’s hair was veering toward a shorter, more militaristic type of cut, this man wore his longer, and for good reason.
-It was gold.
+While the current trend for men’s hair veered toward a shorter, more militaristic type of cut, this man wore his long locks loose about his shoulders.
+For good reason.
+His hair was gold.
 Not blonde, or light brown with highlights.
 Gold.
 It shone like captured sunlight in the dim alley.

 The sight of such a man surrounded by so much dirt and decay was jarring, and it stopped me in my tracks.
 My guard stopped too, but I had a feeling it had more to do with the men we now faced than with the single one I was preoccupied by.